MatthewVerbryke/inmoov_ros/README.md

 All currently-used packages (see above) use the BSD 3-clause license presented in the main license file.
 The one exception is the inmoov_meshes package, which uses the CC-NC-A license contained within that package.

+The original branch is Copyright (c) Alan Timm (alansrobotlab).
+All modifications are Copyright (c) University of Cincinnati.

 ###### *yes, this is an acronym